samanthashleyrose/Logo-Maker/README.md

 ### Shape Rendering Tests

 Each shape class (`Circle`, `Square`, `Triangle`) is tested to ensure the correctness of their rendering functionality.
 The primary focus is on the `render()` method, which is expected to return the precise SVG string corresponding to the user's choice of shape.
-Additionally, the user's selected color is approiately integrated into the SVG string within the fill attribute.
+Additionally, the user's selected color is appropriately integrated into the SVG string within the fill attribute.

 ### User Input Confirmation Test
 This test focuses on confirming the validity of user inputs.
 It verifies that the length of user-inputted text adheres to the specified limit.